dominicm00/website/posts/why-does-technology-suck.md

 the time but cause issues later down the road.

-These mistakes usually don't rear their head for years or decades, and once they do they are extremely hard to remove.
+These mistakes usually don't rear their head for years or decades, and once they do, they are extremely hard to remove.
 It's why Windows is still compatible with DOS, why memory safety vulnerabilities are so prevalent, and why the mainstream way to create a cross-platform application is to embed it in its own mini-operating system (read: a web browser).